Yes Please!: Barbados sessions

-Ryder recounted that Frantz and Weymouth saw him as a "non-musician", Bez as contributing nothing to the band, and Day having only an amateur grasp of music theory, while Davis and Paul Ryder were the "best of a bad bunch".
+Shaun Ryder recounted that Frantz and Weymouth saw him as a "non-musician", Bez as contributing nothing to the band, and Day as having only an amateur grasp of music theory, while Davis and Paul Ryder were the "best of a bad bunch".
 When sessions were underway, Mark Roula handled recording with assistance from Bryon Europe.
 Assembled in a live manner, the other members ran through the six partially-completed tracks they had for Frantz and Weymouth.
-The pair recorded these rehearsals, with the intention of going back to them after writing more material.
-Frantz and Weymouth were not concerned starting with a lack of completed songs, having dealt with this before Talking Heads' fourth studio album Remain in Light (1980) and Tom Tom Club's self-titled debut album (1981).
+The pair recorded these rehearsals with the intention of going back to them after writing more material.
+Frantz and Weymouth were not concerned, starting with a lack of completed songs, having dealt with this before with Talking Heads' fourth studio album Remain in Light (1980) and Tom Tom Club's self-titled debut album (1981).
 Frantz said technician Simon Machan had some pre-programmed beats and keyboard parts that could help them, though his equipment suffered from varying power levels.

-Spurred on by the pair's enthusiasm, Day, Davis, Paul Ryder and Whelan started having fun, recalling their early rehearsals in Manchester.
+Spurred on by the pair's enthusiasm, Day, Davis, Paul Ryder, and Whelan started having fun, recalling their early rehearsals in Manchester.
 Day had been influenced by Eastern music, resulting in off-kilter guitar parts.
 Ryder and Whelan locked into grooves, with the encouragement of Weymouth.
-The majority of recording was plagued with a variety of issues with the band members.
-Happy Mondays discovered that the island was full of cheap crack available from local drug dealers, who knew the band were eager to purchase any drugs from them.
+The majority of the recording was plagued with a variety of issues with the band members.
+Happy Mondays discovered that the island was full of cheap crack available from local drug dealers, who knew the band was eager to purchase any drugs from them.
 Shaun Ryder did not enjoy the music the rest of the band was making within the first week, resulting in him and Bez seeking out drugs.
-He ended up spending 20 hours each day in the toilet smoking crack, while the others were waiting to record.
-Bez broke his arm three times: once when crashing a car, the second time in a boat accident, and the third when his girlfriend sat on it.
+He ended up spending 20 hours each day in the toilet, smoking crack, while the others were waiting to record.
+Bez broke his arm three times: once when crashing a car, the second time in a boat accident, and the third time when his girlfriend sat on it.